The Origin

 At any of our live shows,

-Find a producer or supervisor and say:
+ask for a Producer or Supervisor and say:

 "Voyager."